 Small class sizes in a cohort format

-Courses in the program are limited to no more than 15 students, creating a rich and interactive class allowing in-depth learning with highly qualified faculty.
+Courses in the program are small, creating a rich and interactive class allowing in-depth learning with highly qualified faculty.
 Students come from a wide variety of backgrounds and experiences, creating a rich and diverse community of learners who support each other in both intellectual and personal growth.

 Interdisciplinary, real-world approach

 Classes are highly interactive with appropriate combinations of presentations, discussions, case studies, and group/individual projects.
 The curriculum is designed with courses that are integrated across multiple business disciplines to cultivate creative, intellectually engaged, and ethical problem solvers.

 How do our online courses fit your busy life?

 Need flexibility? - Online classes are asynchronous – while there are weekly assignments and deadlines, you can log on anytime that fits your schedule.